pablo-reyes8/colombia-tourism-ml-forecasting/README.md

 - **Base Final1**
   It is the final database that is reached after running scripts 1-3, in this way the graphics and modeling can be done without running everything.

-- **Bases Necesarias**
+- **Release Databases**
-  A folder with all the databases needed to create the final panel
+  In the *Realeses* section you can find the .rar file with all the bases to run scripts 1-3

 ---